 Feeder cattle are weaned calves that have reached a weight of between 600 and 800 pounds.
 At this point, feeder cattle are put in a feedlot where they consume a high-energy feed diet consisting mainly of corn and other grains.
 Feeder cattle typically need to gain more than 500 pounds before they reach slaughter weights, so corn prices have a big impact on feeder cattle prices.

 Live cattle, on the other hand, are ‘finished’ products that are ready for sale to slaughterhouses.
-Supply and demand factors for beef typically play the biggest role in determining live cattle prices.

 How Do Ranchers Produce Live Cattle?